AyalaHakarmi/borsa-backend/README.md

 Traders submit buy/sell offers for a specific stock.
 The system:

 * Verifies no conflicting offer exists for the same trader and stock.
-* Checks for matching offer based on price/time.
-* Executes a trade immediately if a match is found.
+* Executes a trade immediately if match offer is found.
 * If no match, the offer is saved for future matching.

+In addition, trader can cancel offer.

 ### 2. Trade Execution